plustik/kutsche/README.md

 	./target/release/kutsche --config-file <path/to/config>

-You can find an exemplary config file in the example directory.
+You can find an exemplary config file with explanations for all configuration parameters in the example directory.